libgit2/libgit2/README.md

 Alternatively you can point the CMake GUI tool to the CMakeLists.txt file and generate platform specific build project or IDE workspace.

-To install the library you can specify the install prefix by setting:
+To install the library you can specify the install prefix (set to /usr, /usr/local, /opt, ...):

-	$ cmake .. -DCMAKE_INSTALL_PREFIX=/install/prefix
+	$ cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/install/libgit2/to
 	$ cmake --build . --target install

 If you want to build a universal binary for Mac OS X, CMake sets it